 Capital allowance claims: a new office for the new normal

 The UK’s COVID-19 vaccination programme is progressing rapidly and there has been a reduction in lockdown restrictions.
-Many businesses could therefore see an increase in the number of employees attending office premises over the next 6 to 9 months.
+Many businesses could therefore see an increase in the number of employees attending office premises over the next few months.

 Preparation for a return to the workplace will no doubt have a financial impact on many businesses.
 This includes upgrading equipment and making offices a safer and more flexible working environment.